danieljpalmer/llm-analyst/README.md

 npm install
 ```

+This uses Relevance AI to deploy and run the LLM chains.
 Then install the Relevance AI SDK, authenticate and deploy the chains.
+Docs for Relevance AI.

 ```bash
 npm install @relevanceai/chain -g